AmeerTaweel/note-x-pro/README.md

 * Notes get stored in the browser cookies.
 * Includes an alert system.
 * Tags can be added to notes to make searching easier.

-## Upcoming Features:
+* Ability to search notes by title, body and tags.

-* Ability to edit notes after they are saved.
+## Upcoming Features

 * Ability to search notes by tags.
 * Design improvements.